goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/4-surveys/_index.md

     - Use the `Workshop Credentials`

-    - To run in privileged mode
+    - To run with privilege escalation

 Try for yourself, the solution is below.